Siemens-Healthineers/K2s/docs/op-manual/delta-packages.md

   .\k2s.exe system upgrade
    ```

-3. Refresh the current shell or open a new terminal so `PATH` points to the new installation directory:
+3. Refresh the current shell or open a new terminal so `PATH` points to the new installation directory.
+The delta upgrade updates the persistent machine `PATH`, but already-open shells keep their previous environment until refreshed:
   ```console
   refreshenv
   ```